Promoting self-awareness in our coaching clients

 Establishing long term change through self awareness

-So why is promoting self-awareness so important to our coaching clients?
+So why is promoting self awareness so important to our coaching clients?
 Well, it may be that self-awareness is just the first step to empowerment.
 Our clients may have a presenting problem (short term goal) that needs to be explored.
 It may be something like taking their business to the next level, or resolving a dispute in a relationship, or, perhaps a transition taking place in their career.
 But often the presenting problem is not the main problem.
-We have an opportunity as coaches to establish a long term change in our client’s mindset, by promoting self-awareness.
+We have an opportunity as coaches to establish a long term change in our client’s mindset, by helping them to understand their personality and character better.

 Improving our clients’ self-awareness enables them to have a better understanding of themselves.
 They will be able to experience themselves as unique individuals.
 Empowerment through self-awareness helps them to make the changes and to build on their areas of strength as well as identify areas where improvements are possible.